 There may be no better way to enter the world of “big boy” amplification than getting yourself a 2×12 cabinet.
 In effort to get you on the right path, the following paragraphs will detail top 5 best 2×12 guitar cabinets available.

-Best 2×12 Guitar Cabinets 2018 Reviews:
+Best 2×12 Guitar Cabinets 2019 Comparison Table:

 First up is Seismic Audio’s SA-212Empty, an obviously empty cab that allows you to load in any speakers and woofers that your heart may desire.

 Putting in the speakers you choose is fairly simple, but if you happen to need a bit help, there are plenty of diagrams and guides available online.

 Another of the 2×12 guitar cabinet choices is the Luke-2x12C model from Seismic Audio.
 The materials are fantastic for the price however.